Last week, the Nasdaq was up 4 days out of 5 trading days.

 Past potential trade update:

-Last week we discussed buying QQQ Puts.
-It did not reach the target entry price so no trade would be placed.
+Last week we discussed buying puts.
+QQQ did not reach our target entry price.
+No trade would be taken.